 The origins of Discord started with Jason Citron after he created OpenFeint, a similar social platform for gamers that was later sold to GREE.
 After OpenFeint’s sale in 2012, Jason Citron founded a game development company called Hammer & Chisel, Inc.

-Jason Citron is thus the founder of Discord and its current CEO.
+Jason Citron is thus the creator of Discord and its present CEO.
 He likely still has a percentage of shares of Discord.

 Stanislav Vishnevskiy